github/codeql/docs/codeql/codeql-cli/creating-codeql-databases.rst

 .. pull-quote:: Note

-    If you are on Windows, set either ``--trace-process-level <number>`` or ``--trace-process-name <parent process name>`` so that the option points to a parent CI process that will observe all build steps for the code being analyzed.
+    If the build runs on Windows, you must set either ``--trace-process-level <number>`` or ``--trace-process-name <parent process name>`` so that the option points to a parent CI process that will observe all build steps for the code being analyzed.

 The ``codeql database init`` command will output a message::